Kalalau Trail

 Kalalau Trail Overview

-• Day hiking without a permit is allowed until Hanakoa, which is 6 miles (9.6 km) from trailhead
+- Day hiking without a camping permit is allowed until Hanakapi'ai, which is 3 miles (5 km) from the trailhead